felixfiederling/SpinalJ/README.md

 # SpinalJ
-Zuckerman Institute scripts for spinal cord analysis
+Zuckerman Institute scripts for spinal cord analysis.
+Developed by Felix Fiederling and Luke Hammond.